1936 World Series: Aftermath

 The Yankees' fifth championship tied the record at that time, which was shared by the Boston Red Sox and the Philadelphia Athletics, who also had five World Series titles.
 The Yankees also tied the American League record at that time for the most World Series appearances with eight, also shared with the Athletics.
 They broke both records the following year.
 The Giants appeared in their 11th World Series, extending the record they already held at that time, and their seventh World Series defeat also extended the record they already owned.

 DiMaggio would go on to be the only person to play on four World Championship teams in his first four years in the big leagues, the 1936–39 Yankees.

-The Yankee left fielder Jake Powell started the year with the Washington Senators before coming over in the middle of the year in a trade for Ben Chapman.
-In this Series, the unheralded Powell would lead all hitters in hits (10), batting average (.455), runs (8) and walks (4), add a home run with five runs batted in, and grab the Yankees' only stolen base.
-However, it proved to be a fleeting moment of fame for the troubled ballplayer, who gambled away the World Series check not long after before fizzling out with the Yankees by 1940, amidst controversial remarks involving him beating people as a cop to train in the offseason.
-He died in 1948 at the age of 40 after shooting himself in a police station for passing bad checks.
+The Yankee left fielder Jake Powell began the 1936 season with the Washington Senators before being traded to the New York Yankees in exchange for Ben Chapman.
+During the 1936 World Series, Powell led all hitters with 10 hits, a .455 batting average, eight runs, and four walks, while also recording a home run, five runs batted in, and the Yankees' only stolen base.
+His performance declined over the following seasons, and he was released by the Yankees in 1940.
+His tenure with the team was marked by a 1938 controversy in which he made racist remarks during a live radio interview, stating that he used physical violence against Black people while working as a police officer in the off-season.
+In 1948, after being arrested for passing bad checks, Powell died by suicide inside a police station at the age of 40.